Pradeepaa001/Essentials/README.md

 ## Team Members
 This project is done by a team of 5.
-/nHitha Ankam
+Hitha Ankam
-/nPradeepaa M
+Pradeepaa M
-/nSudha J
+Sudha J
-/nVidushi Bahuguna
+Vidushi Bahuguna
-\nYaswitha Boppana
+Yaswitha Boppana

 ## License
 Licensed under CC BY-NC-SA.